anatoliifrolov/postgres-cxx-client/README.md

 There is nothing special about them so we won't waste our time on examples.
 What's more interesting is a so-called "single-row mode", the primary goal of which is to receive large datasets.
-So large that it is impossible or unreasonable to fit them in RAM.
 You may think of it as establishing a stream of rows.
 As always there is a tradeoff - the single-row mode works a bit slower.
 Let’s look at an example: